buycycle/assistant/README.md

 ## To does
 ### Model
-* Messages seem to not be able to saved once there is already a message in the history.
+* try to query a specific assistant that was created online
-*
+* Add a create assistant function

 * Also save the bots responses to the message history.
 * Access management